Cold Shock

 More Than Just A Gasp

-The instant that cold water makes contact with a large area of your skin, you experience a number of potentially lethal shock responses.
-The first response is gasping, but cold shock is a lot more complicated and dangerous than just gasping for air.
+The instant cold water contacts a large area of your skin, you experience a number of potentially lethal shock responses.
+The first response is gasping, but as we explain below, cold shock is a lot more complicated and dangerous than just gasping for air.

 These responses are intense and completely involuntary, which means they're totally out of your control.
 You can't wish them away any more than you can mentally control your heartbeat.
-Note that immersing just your head or your arm is not enough to cause cold shock.
+Note that just putting your face or your arm in the water is not enough to cause cold shock.

 A Desperate Struggle

-Desperately struggling in the water, people often find this loss of control terrifying.
+When they're desperately struggling in the water, people often find cold shock terrifying.
 They're completely taken by surprise, but they know within seconds of hitting the water that they're fighting for their lives.
-That's why safety messages telling them not to panic are a big waste of time.
+That's why safety messages telling them not to panic aren't very useful.

-This kind of experience is one thing if you're a member of an elite military unit and you're participating in a survival exercise - but it's another thing entirely if you're just out for what you thought was going to be a fun time on the water.
+Experiencing cold shock is tough enough if you're a member of an elite military unit participating in a survival exercise - but it can be completely overwhelming if you were just out having a fun time on the water.

-For many victims, cold shock is a horrific, terrifying experience.
+Many victims of cold shock report that it was a traumatic experience.
 It can obviously kill you, but it's also the kind of thing that really rattles your cage.
 Many survivors can't get near their boats or boards for a long time afterwards without feeling really stressed out and creepy.
-That's the way your brain processes a traumatic, near-death situation over which you have no control.
+That's often the way your brain processes a near-death situation over which you had no control.

 It's also common for survivors to have nightmares for months afterwards.
-In other words, suddenly winding up in the water desperately fighting for you life is something that you really don't want to experience.
+In other words, suddenly winding up in the water desperately fighting for your life is something you really don't want to experience.

 Life-Threatening Responses